ionic-team/ionic-site/_posts/2014-01-15-rise-above-the-platform.markdown

 <p>Second, it takes a lot of work, resources, and time to achieve a perfect clone.
 If there’s any change in the native OS’s design, and there will be, your app suddenly looks outdated and you’re left scrambling to catch up.</p>

 <p>A perfect example of this is when Apple updated from iOS 6 to iOS 7, a lot of apps were left looking old fashioned and had to quickly catch up to look relevant.
-Even this week, Apple is said to have updated several interface styles for iOS 7.1.
+Even this week, Apple is said to have updated <a href="http://techcrunch.com/2014/01/07/apple-ios-7-1-beta-3-new-screens-buttons/" target="_blank">several interface styles</a> for iOS 7.1.
 Why bother, when you can build a uniquely designed app that stands on its own ground, regardless of the OS version?</p>

 <p>I encourage you to build a design around your brand that’s so unique it rises above “platform” design limits.
 This is really where HTML5 mobile development can shine.</p>